 - Business Decision Making

-- Managing an Event
+- Training and Development in Business

-- Pitching for a New Business
+- International Business

-- Market Research
+- Recruitment and Selection

 - Principles of Management

-he Business Academy course is delivered using a variety of learning approaches.
+The Business Academy course is delivered using a variety of learning approaches.
 The course is practical and work-related allowing students to learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.
 The course allows students to develop a range of specialist skills and knowledge through classroom learning, case study based investigations and real-life application to a variety of different businesses.